cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 CBOR data items are encoded to or decoded from byte strings using a type-length-value encoding scheme, where the three highest order bits of the initial byte contain information about the major type.
 CBOR supports several different types of data items, in addition to integers (int, uint), simple values (e.g. null), byte strings (bstr), and text strings (tstr), CBOR also supports arrays \[\] of data items, maps \{\} of pairs of data items, and sequences of data items.
 For a complete specification and examples, see {{RFC7049}}, {{RFC8610}}, and  {{RFC8742}}.

 RFC 7925 {{RFC7925}} specifies a certificate profile for Internet of Things deployments which can be applied for lightweight certificate based authentication with e.g. TLS {{RFC8446}}, DTLS {{I-D.ietf-tls-dtls13}}, COSE {{RFC8152}}, or EDHOC {{I-D.ietf-lake-edhoc}}.
-This document specifies the CBOR encoding/compression of {{RFC7925}} profiled X.509 certificates based on {{X.509-IoT}}.
+This document specifies a CBOR encoding/compression which can support large parts of {{RFC5280}} based on {{X.509-IoT}}.
+The encoding support all {{RFC7925}} profiled X.509 certificates.
 Two variants are defined using exactly the same CBOR encoding and differing only in what is being signed:

-* The CBOR compressed X.509 certificate, which can be decompressed into a certificate that can be verified by code compatible with {{RFC7925}}.
+* CBOR compression of DER ecoded X.509 certificates {{RFC5280}}, which can be decompressed into the original DER ecoded X.509 certificate.

-* The "natively signed" CBOR encoded certificate, which further optimizes the performance in constrained environments but is not backwards compatible with {{RFC7925}}, see {{native-CBOR}}.
+* Natively signed CBOR certificates, which further optimizes the performance in constrained environments but is not backwards compatible with {{RFC5280}}, see {{native-CBOR}}.

+This document specifies COSE headers for use of the CBOR certificates with COSE, see {{cose}}.
+The document also specifies a TLS certificate type for use of the CBOR certificates with TLS (with or without additional TLS certificate compression), see {{tls}}.

-Other work has looked at reducing the size of X.509 certificates.
+EDITOR'S NOTE: Other work has looked at reducing the size of X.509 certificates.
 The purpose of this document is to stimulate a discussion on CBOR based certificates: what field values (in particular for 'issuer'/'subject') are relevant for constrained IoT applications, what is the potential savings that can be expected with the proposed encoding, and what is the right trade-off between compactness and generality.
-The current version specifies a certificate encoding which can support large parts of {{RFC5280}}, and at the same time can maintain a small message size for certificates compatible with {{RFC7925}}.

-This document specifies COSE headers for use of the CBOR certificate encoding with COSE.
-The document also specifies the CBOR certificate compression algorithm for use as TLS Certificate Compression with TLS 1.3 and DTLS 1.3.

 # Notational Conventions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-This specification makes use of the terminology in {{RFC7228}}.
+This specification makes use of the terminology in {{RFC5280}}, {{RFC7049}}, {{RFC7228}}, and {{RFC8610}}.

 # CBOR Encoding {#encoding}